codingadventurestoday/Fitness_Goal_Tools/README.md

 ## ROADMAP

+  - Add a One-Rep Maximun Calculator  <br>
+  - Create a front-end experience with an interactive website  <br>
+  - Complete the Macro Nutrients Calculator

 ## CONTRIBUTAION

 This is a project to foster the growth of my engineering skills.
 As a result, any contribution is limited to suggestions only.  <br>
-To make suggestions follow here:
+To make suggestions follow here:  <br>
 - Email myself, Jeremy Phillips, at codingadventurestoday@gmail.com

 ## LICENSE